Gedult's Opening

 Main Lines and Variations

-After 1.f3, the main continuations include:
+After 1.f3, the established follow-ups are:

 Practice on Chessiverse